sando38/docker-ejabberd-multiarch/README.md

 | INSTALL_ADDITIONAL_NON_CORE_MODULE_3_NAME  | If parameter is set, then module will be added to the configuration file.
 To make it function, a module configuration file must be mounted at the mentioned path above with the the following name: `$INSTALL_ADDITIONAL_NON_CORE_MODULE_3_NAME.yml` , e.g. `mod_default_rooms.yml`  |   |
 |   |   |   |

-Currently only three additional contributions modules can be added to the script.
+Currently three additional contributions modules can be added to the script.

 ## Notes on the image